Los Angeles officials react to Biden's decision to drop out of race

 Elected officials from Southern California reacted Sunday to the bombshell announcement from President Biden that he would be dropping out of the 2024 presidential race.

+“During his presidency, he led the nation out of a crippling pandemic and revived our economy with record job creation and historic low unemployment.
+He delivered transformational bipartisan victories to invest in our infrastructure and lower costs for working families," Padilla said.

-“President Biden will go down in history as one of the best Presidents of our great country,'' said Democratic Congressmember Ted Lieu, who represents West Los Angeles and the South Bay. “[He] took a nation hurt by the pandemic and turned our country around, ushering in massive job growth, infrastructure and a clean energy and tech revolution.
-Thank you Mr. President.''
+Democratic Congressmember Ted Lieu, who represents West Los Angeles and the South Bay, released his statement, saying Biden will "go down in history as one of the best Presidents of our great country."

+“[He] took a nation hurt by the pandemic and turned our country around, ushering in massive job growth, infrastructure and a clean energy and tech revolution," Lieu said.

 Congressman Jimmy Gomez, who represents the downtown Los Angeles area, touted Biden for “prioritizing the American people.”